ibm-cloud-docs/openwhisk/namespaces.md

 ### Targeting namespaces
 Before you can work in {{site.data.keyword.openwhisk_short}}, you must target a namespace.

 You can target IAM namespaces or Cloud Foundry namespaces.
-The command syntax is different between IAM and Clound Foundry namespaces.
+The command syntax is different between IAM and Cloud Foundry namespaces.
 You can use the following tabbed table to see command syntax for each type of {{site.data.keyword.openwhisk_short}} namespace.

 | Command | Description |
 |:-----------------|:-----------------|